Responses Built to Score

 Compliance is the floor, not the ceiling.
-Evaluators mark against a scoring rubric, usually with grade descriptors at each level.
 A response that confirms you can do the job scores in the middle.
 A response that proves you’ve done it — with named outcomes, documented processes, and evidence referenced to attachments — scores at the top.
-The difference between a 2 and a 4 on a question weighted at 20% often determines whether you win.

 We don’t write for compliance.
 We write for scores.